Amazon workers in New York begin voting in union election

 Geebah Sando, a package sorter who has worked at JFK8 for more than two years, said he is voting in favor of the union.

-"Our salary is not working with our economic situation," Sando said as he headed to cast his vote.

-Amazon has previously said its workers' safety is a top priority and that the company is investing heavily to help staff.

-The push to organize is spearheaded by a group of workers known as the Amazon Labor Union.
+The push to organize is spearheaded by a group of workers known as the Amazon Labor Union (ALU).
 In-person voting at JFK8 will last until March 30, with votes set to be counted on March 31.

+“We look forward to having our employees’ voices heard.
+Our focus remains on working directly with our team to continue making Amazon a great place to work,” said Amazon spokesperson Kelly Nantel.

 Keisha Renaud, 50, an associate from East Orange, New Jersey, said she would leave the facility if it unionizes.